MIDS-scaling-up/v2/week05/hw/README.md

 ```
 GPU utilization can be deduced from the value of the GR3D_FREQ variable: the higher the value, the higher the GPU utilization.
-* If you experience OOM (out of memory) errors, they could be related to the fact that the current port of Tensorflow does not appreciate the fact that the GPU memory that it sees is actually the same as the system memory and could be used for buffering.
+* If you experience OOM (out of memory) errors, they could be related to the fact that the current port of Tensorflow does not understand the fact that the GPU memory that it sees is actually the same as the system memory and could be used for buffering.
 Run the `flush_buffers.sh` script in this repo to help clear them out and re-run your tensorflow script.
-* Another way to resolve the above is to add the folloing to the calling script:
+* Another way to resolve the above is to add the following to the calling script:
 ```
 config = tf.ConfigProto()
 config.gpu_options.allow_growth = True